 Ta Nehisi Coates is a writer for The Atlantic magazine.
 He says that the election of President Trump last November was all about — you guessed it: race.
 His “reasoning” — if such it could be called — amounts to a half-witted, paranoid rant that’s easy to debunk.
 He says something to the effect that Trump’s success across all sectors of white Americans proves the racism of it all.
 Failing to mention Barack Obama’s success across all sectors of white Americans as well.
 And so forth.

 During the silly segment, Coates engaged in the Left’s favorite imaginary super power: mind-reading.
 He told us all about what white Americans were thinking when they voted for Trump over Hillary Clinton.
 Of course, you see, he, as a black American, is the best-positioned to know what white Americans are thinking and feeling.
-I wonder how he’d react if I, a white American presumed to tell him how black Americans are thinking…
+I wonder how he’d react if I, a white American, were to presume to tell him how black Americans are thinking…

 None of that, though, stopped National Public Radio today from treating Coates’ hollow substancelessness as serious social commentary on their fake news morning program, Morning Edition.